JCY-Home/js-todo-app/jquery/README.md

 - ```app.newTask()``` is available to make a new task via the API.
 This method takes a string and a Boolean value as optional arguments for the new task.

+- Dividing task definition and task creation into two separate functions was a conscious decision.
+By exposing the newTask() in the API and having it call createTask(), users are able to make tasks with the API but not alter the process by which they're made.